blightsower/blightsower/README.md

 👋 Hi, I’m @blightsower </br>
 This is my game development github where you'll find my game development projects and some warcraft 3 mods that I have submitted to the warcraft 3 modding community https://www.hiveworkshop.com/
 </br></br>
-🌱 I’m currently learning to make games using the Godot Engine </br>
+🌱 I’m currently learning how to make games using the Godot Engine </br>
 📫 If you have any requests or suggestions email me at blightsower@gmail.com

 <!---